-The 2019/20 Medium Term Financial Projections (MTFP) covers the five year period 2019/20 to 2023/24.
-The MTFP has identified the budget required and the funding available.
-Assuming a further £0.791m of savings are delivered in 2019/20, the MTFP presents a balanced budget for the 2019/20 financial year.
+In February 2020, at the conclusion of the 2020/21 budget setting round, despite the above outstanding issues, the financial future for policing in Gwent looked positive.
+The 2020/21 Medium Term Financial Projections (MTFP) covering the five-year period to 2024/25 identified the budget required and the funding available.
+Assuming a further £0.539m of savings were delivered in 2020/21, the MTFP presented a balanced budget for the 2020/21 financial year.

-Over the five year period of the MTFP, there are additional local uncertainties including the expansion of the International Convention Centre for Wales at the Celtic Manor Resort, and the Police Education Qualifications Framework.
-After reflecting the 2019/20 Provisional Settlement, the estimated impact of CSR 2019, Brexit and the Police Funding Formula review; and further funding pressures, the recurring funding deficit for 2023/24 is forecast to be £4.181m.
-Further savings are being targeted as a result.
+Over the five-year period of the MTFP, there were additional local uncertainties, including the future growth in national ICT infrastructure costs; the policing impact of the International Convention Centre for Wales at the Celtic Manor Resort; and the funding of the Police Education Qualifications Framework.
+After reflecting the 2020/21 Final Settlement; the estimated impact of CSR 2020; Brexit and the Police Funding Formula review; and further funding pressures, the recurring funding deficit for 2024/25 was forecast to be £7.284m.
+Further savings had therefore been targeted, resulting in a net funding deficit after efficiencies of £5.608m by 2024/25.

-These pressures and service developments are consistent with those identified within local, regional and national priorities identified in the Commissioner's Police and Crime Plan 2017-2021 and the Strategic Policing Requirement.
-These areas of focus and investment build upon the Forces 'Investment Strategy' which was incorporated into the 2017/18 budget setting round and which has gained significant momentum during the 2017/18 and 2018/19 financial years.
-In particular the MTFP seeks to:
+At this time, the pressures and service developments recognised were consistent with those identified within local, regional and national priorities, identified in the Commissioner's Police and Crime Plan 2017-2021 and the Strategic Policing Requirement.
+These areas of focus and investment built upon the Forces 'Investment Strategy' which was incorporated into the 2017/18 budget setting round and which has gained significant momentum during the 2017/18, 2018/19 and 2019/20 financial years.
+In particular, the MTFP sought to:

-- Deliver the six strands of the Policing Vision 2025 which sets out the future for policing over the next ten years, and shapes decisions about how police forces use their resources to keep people safe.
-The six strands are to tailor local policing to community needs; enhance specialist capabilities; develop workforce skills and diversity; digital policing; enable business delivery; and ensure clear governance and accountability; - Improve the quality of service whilst delivering efficiencies; - Manage a changing landscape crime is increasing and becoming more complex; increase in the pace of technological change; increase in terrorism threats; and reduced public services funding; - Refocus and prioritise Threat, Risk and Harm; - Tackle the increased demand within Serious Organised Crime and vulnerability, and providing innovation to identify and support vulnerable people; - Develop collaborative work to meet demand, improve systems, and enhance efficiency and effectiveness; and - Invest in people and in key areas of risk through implementing programmes of change.
+- Deliver the six strands of the Policing Vision 2025 which sets out the future for policing over the next five years, and shapes decisions about how police forces use their resources to keep people safe.
+The six strands are to tailor local policing to community needs; enhance specialist capabilities; develop workforce skills and diversity; digital policing; enable business delivery; and ensure clear governance and accountability; - Improve the quality of service whilst delivering efficiencies; - Manage a changing landscape crime is increasing and becoming more complex; increase the pace of technological change; increase in terrorism threats; and reduced public services funding; - A refocus and prioritisation of Threat, Risk and Harm; - Tackle the increased demand within Serious Organised Crime and vulnerability, and providing innovation to identify and support vulnerable people; and - Develop collaborative work to meet demand, improve systems, and enhance efficiency and effectiveness.